Max group size

 Spring and Autumn

-The Manaslu range is one of the world's most remote hiking destinations, offering a variety of adventurous hiking routes and Himalayan explorations.
-With a touch of the Tibetan tradition, the Manaslu Circuit Trekking journey leads you to some of the most remote settlements, breathtaking mountain ranges, stunning waterfalls, and captivating monasteries.
+Situated in Nepal's Gorkha district, the Manaslu region is renowned for its unspoiled beauty and unique cultural tapestry.
+The trek takes you around Mount Manaslu, the eighth-highest mountain globally, offering awe-inspiring views of snow-clad peaks, lush valleys, and pristine glaciers.
+With a touch of Tibetan tradition, the Manaslu Tibet View Trekking journey leads you to some of the most remote settlements, breathtaking mountain ranges, stunning waterfalls, and captivating monasteries.

 The overall circuit is located within the Manaslu region's conservation zone, which so far has preserved nature, wildlife, and habitat.